andreyscott/andreyscott/README.md

 - 🔭 I’m alway working on `Something Intresting`.

-- 👯 I’m hoping to collaborate on more `Dev Projects`.
+- 👯 I’m hoping to collaborate on more `Open-source Projects`.

 - 🌱 I’m currently mastering `NEXT.js` and `Flutter`.